 Team Pet: Each server has at least one.
 Baystation has Ian, the Head Of Personnel's dog.
 Goonstation has the captain's cat Jones, some seals and an owl.
 Amusingly, the team pets are usually the one thing on the station that everyone universally love and protect.
 On Baystation whenever the shuttle is called at least one person is expected to get Ian safely aboard.

 Teleporter Accident: Problems with Telescience are distressingly common when its console is manned by an inexperienced player who punches in invalid coordinates.
 Such gems include the teleporter spewing fire, spewing radiation, emitting a bright flash that stuns everyone in the room, randomly opening a rift in space-time, outright destroying the teleporter pad, or spawning in enemies to terrorize the station.

 The Syndicate: Played straight, the syndicate is run by people NanoTrasen squashed on their rise to power.

 There Can Only Be One: /tg/station has an admin verb (command) called "THERE CAN ONLY BE ONE".
 Using it turns everyone into a wizard that wins the round by killing all the other wizards.

-On any server, the crew is basically monitoring the AI and Cyborgs like hawks; any hint that they aren't Laws complant, even somethng as simple as refusng to open a door, can be grounds for accusations and even outright hostility, due to the fact that it's still very possible to only catch a deadly rogue AI when it's far too late.
+On any server, the crew is basically monitoring the AI and Cyborgs like hawks; any hint that they aren't Laws compliant, even something as simple as refusing to open a door, can be grounds for accusations and even outright hostility, due to the fact that it's still very possible to only catch a deadly rogue AI when it's far too late.

 Ironically, any experienced AI will be able to successfully work around the Three Laws, even in the most basic ways as such in I, Robot.